 Radiation (ray-dee-A-shun) therapy (ther-uh-pee) is the use of radiation to treat cancer and other problems.
 There are different types of radiation.
 One that you may know about is x-rays.
-If you’ve ever had an x-ray of your chest or any other body part, you have had some radiation.
-This same type of radiation is used in much higher doses to treat some types of cancer.
+If you’ve ever had an x-ray of your chest or any other body part, you’ve had some radiation.
+Radiation is used in much higher doses to treat some types of cancer.

 How does radiation therapy work?

 Your body is made up of trillions of normal, healthy cells.
 Cancer starts when something changes a normal cell into a cancer cell.
-This cancer cell then grows and makes more cancer cells until a tumor is formed.
-This tumor can grow and cause problems.
+This cancer cell can then grow and make more cancer cells until a tumor is formed.
+Tumors can keep growing and cause problems.
 If the cancer is not treated, it can spread to other parts of the body and form more tumors.

 Sometimes radiation is the only treatment needed.
 Other times it’s one part of a patient’s cancer treatment plan.

 Your doctor may suggest radiation therapy to treat your cancer.
 Sometimes radiation can cure cancer.
-At other times the goal may be to slow its growth to reduce problems and help you feel better.
+At other times the goal may be to slow the cancer’s growth to help you feel better.
 Be sure to talk to your doctor about the goal of your treatment.

 Radiation therapy is not like chemotherapy (key-mo-THER-uh-pee, often called chemo).
 Radiation treats just the tumor.
 Chemo uses drugs to treat the whole body.
 So chemo might be used if a person has cancer in many places.
 Radiation affects only the part of the body being treated.